staticdev/joy-and-health-cookbook/docs/chococonut_cake.md

 * 1/2 cup of coconut flour
 * 1/2 cup of coconut milk
 * 1/2 cup of xylitol (or erythritol)
-* 1 tablespoon of baking powder
+* 1 tbsp of baking powder
-* 4 tablespoons of cacao powder 100%
+* 4 tbsp of cacao powder 100%

 ## Instructions